alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 is the most durable form of reputation if you want to keep doing research.
 Right now, the demand for ML / AI talent is still way bigger than the supply of PhDs, so companies will take people who don't have PhDs, but this may not last forever.
-(Ask people in electrical engineering.)
+(Ask people in electrical engineering - I've heard EE companies used to take anyone they thought was qualified, and now it's hard to get in without at least a master's.)
 If you're confident you want to keep doing research, getting a PhD is the safest option.
 This is the consistent advice everyone I know has gotten.

 When I got the AI residency offer, I treated it as a 1 year trial run of whether I wanted